How Does Rental Property Factor Into My Estate Plan?

 A 1031 exchange allows you to defer taxes from the sale of rental property – and is one of the most powerful tax-deferral strategies still available for taxpayers.
 Based on Section 1031 of the Internal Revenue Code, it enables taxpayers to sell investment or business property and replace it with similar or “like-kind” property without having to pay federal income tax on the transaction.

 Why does this matter for estate planning?
 Rather than selling the property, paying capital gains, and reinvesting what’s left of the proceeds, a 1031 exchange allows you to dispose of real estate you own and invest in the income-producing real estate without losing any of the property’s value to taxes.
 When you normally sell appreciated real estate, you must pay taxes on the gain at rates as high as 20 percent, which leaves you less to pass on to your heirs.
+Why not read a guide on everything you need to know about heir property to further your understanding?
 The rules to qualify for a 1031 exchange are extremely complex but can lower income tax by a significant amount, depending upon each situation.

 Long-term reward for your family